HimesGroup/BMIN503_Final_Project/README.md

 This repo contains:
 1. BMIN503_Project_Hegde.rmd: An R markdown file containing code, comments and explanation of project
 2. BMIN503_Project_Hegde.html: A final report of the above code with outputs
 3. USDA_Data: A folder containing the cleaned data used for reproducing the results.
-The raw data taken from APHIS USDA Annual SUmmary reports was in the form of several PDFs.
+The raw data taken from APHIS USDA Annual Summary reports was in the form of several PDFs.
 The cleaned data is presented here in .txt format.
 The nomenclature is year_col_X where X is the pain category.
 The pain categories are:
     - Column B: Animals held by a facility but not used in any research that year
     - Column C: Animals used in research; no pain involved; no pain drugs administered
     - Column D: Animals used in research; pain involved; pain drugs administered